 12 Of The Best Dads In Heavy Metal

 Ah, Father’s Day, an annual celebration of paternal service and scrambled eggs with a little bit of orange juice spilled in them.
-Every year, millions take this day to honor the dads, grandads, and stepdads who have put in the grueling work of dispensing corny jokes, giving hasty birds-and-bees talks, and reminding their kids to pay their damn estimated taxes.
+Every year, millions take this day to honour the dads, grandads, and stepdads who have put in the gruelling work of dispensing corny jokes, giving hasty birds-and-bees talks, and reminding their kids to pay their damn estimated taxes.

 Whether you’re a metalhead dating a square, or you and your partner are both in league with Satan, you might be talking about having kids with your significant other.
 And while one might think of metal as not being a hotbed for model parenting, given its raucous, too-young-to-fall-in-love public persona, there are plenty of dads in metal.
 Not only that, but on social media they are especially dadded out – the photos are goofier, the lauding of their kids’ accomplishments is cuter, and the trips to Walmart are more fruitful than anything your average patriarch could possibly imagine.

 This Father’s Day, we decided to honour some of metal’s dads who most amaze us with their ability to both create extreme music and love the hell out of their families.
 Here are 12 of the most metal dads ever…

 Yes, he screams about serial murder for blasphemous thrashers Slayer, but Tom Araya is one of the goofiest dads – and grandads – in metal.
 Every time he posts something online featuring his kids, you can almost hear him talking to them in some goofy tone of voice or asking who left this comic book on the living room floor.
 Meanwhile, no picture better sums up metal dad-dom than Tom screaming at the camera while his daughter looks on mortified.